 Two large purple cachets were applied to show that the cover arrived too late and was not flown, but was to be delivered by ordinary mail.

-The cover is grossly overfranked with 2/11 in stamps, being the Australian Jubilee set plus a 6d airmail.
-The 2/- Jubilee stamp is quite a pricey item!
+The cover is grossly overfranked with 2s 11d in stamps, being the Australian Jubilee set plus a 6d airmail.
+The 2s 0d Jubilee stamp is quite a pricey item!

-This cover is shown in the article by Legg [3].
+This is the actual cover that was shown in the article by Legg [3]

 For his bravery in the Jubilee flight, P G Taylor was awarded the Empire Gallantry Medal which became the George Cross in 1940 [2].
 Previously, during the First World War, he had been awarded the Military Cross.
 He was knighted in 1954 for his services to aviation.